 We Are Part of God

 Every atom of our physical body, every level of our consciousness, every component of our being is comprised of the elements of God’s creation.
-The same seeds of life and chemical elements that evolved over billions of years on this planet to become ourselves and all other forms of life that have appeared, are now seen, or will emerge in the future are spread across the cosmos.
+The same seeds of life and chemical elements that evolved over billions of years on this planet to become ourselves and all other forms of life, seem to be spread across the universe.

-In a very real sense, then, we are a part of God because there is nothing that we have created that is solely the product of our own.
-The energy we use, the chemical elements that comprise the physical part of our creations, the consciousness, mental efforts, and imaginings, and emotions that are part of the creative process — all have their existence in God.
-We merely use the material at our disposal to create both things that are internal and external to ourselves.
+In a very real sense, then, we are a part of God because there is nothing that we have that is solely the product of our own creation.
+The energy and chemicals we use, our consciousness, our mental activity, our emotions and designs are part of a creative process initiated by God.
+We merely use the resources at our disposal to continue the evolution of life.

-What this means, to me at least, is that we are really extensions of God that have certain free will parameters within which we can live our lives and create things within our domains of existence.
-In other words, we are part of God: individually, as a species, as a manifestation of life in the universe.
+What this means is that we are extensions of God who have certain parameters within which we can live and use free will to create things within our domains of existence.
+We are part of God: individually, as a species, and as a manifestation of life in the cosmos.

-Our sense of self-awareness, therefore, ought to not only be of the uniqueness we enjoy as an individual soul, but also be of a leaf on a twig, on a branch of a truck of a tree in a huge forest existing on a speck of a planet within the vastness of cosmos.
-When we see ourselves as a part of God, then we can more easily accept the idea that we ought not only to do God’s will but also to become God’s will.
-In other words, since we are part of God, we are in reality an extension of God and the alignment of our consciousness with that of the Creator is both possible and natural for us.
-It only requires a shift in our perception of self to see this.
+Our sense of self-awareness, therefore, ought not to be confined to the uniqueness we feel as individual souls.
+Our self-awareness ought to include the connectivity we have with all other things.
+When we thus see ourselves as part of God, we can more easily accept the idea that we ought not only to do God’s will but also to become God’s will.
+In other words, the alignment of our consciousness with that of the Creator is both possible and natural for us.